- Massachusetts Department of Environmental Protection

 MassDEP is reopening the public comment period for the Draft 2020-2030 SWMP.
 The comment period will focus specifically on the issues impacting Environmental Justice communities and COVID-19 impacts pertaining to the management of solid waste and recycling in the Commonwealth.
 The public comment period is now open and will close on September 15, 2020.

 In accordance with Department of Public Health guidelines for social distancing, the public hearings will be conducted online and via telephone.
-The dates and call-in information for the public hearings are:
+The dates for the public hearings are:

 To review the draft plan and a summary presentation, for information about previous master plans, and for more details about the meetings, please turn here.